ArturMinnullin/arturminnullin.github.io/_posts/2016-04-06-how-many-types-of-objects.markdown

   h2 No inviter so far
 ~~~

-This is stuff you definitely want to avoid.
-With the null object it can be converted as a piece of pie to:
+This is the stuff you definitely want to avoid.
+With the null object it can be converted to:

 ~~~ruby
 h2 = invitee.inviter
 ~~~

-To implement this we want to return an object that have an ability to respond to the given methods.
-For this type of objects I usually create special folder `null` inside `models`.
+To implement this we want to return an object that has an ability to respond to the given methods.
+For this type of objects I usually create a special folder `null` inside `models`.
 If you look inside, you’ll see classes like:

 ~~~ruby
 class Null::Invitee